White rust? Rust isn’t white. Rust is orange!

-At exactly 9:15 AM (PDT), on March 20, 2018, the northern hemisphere of planet Earth will officially enter spring.
-This is the moment when the Sun passes the Earth’s equator, moving from south to north, with no apparent tilt to the Earth axis.
+Spring equinox is the moment when the Sun passes the Earth’s equator, moving from south to north, with no apparent tilt to the Earth axis.

 Normally, we feel the Earth’s tilt as different seasons.
 Half of our trip around the sun is spent tilted slightly away from the sun (colder weather) and the other half is spent with a similar tilt toward the sun (warmer weather).
 Today, because we see the sun passing our equator, day and night are the same length.
 Sort of.
 That is why it is also called the spring equinox.
 I say ‘sort of’ because the day will actually be longer than the night.
 This is because of the sun’s light being refracted through the atmosphere before and after it has risen and set.
 If you want to know more about the Earth’s tilt and seasons, check out my post on winter solstice.

 So, you’ve been waiting for months, browsing seed catalogs and dreaming of all the plants you want to try this year, along with some old favorites.
 Spring is a busy time in the garden, to be sure, but don’t be hasty.
 Don’t let all those visions of a summer harvest cloud your view.
 While the Bay Area’s last frost date was nearly a week ago, I woke to see frost all over my garden only yesterday morning.
 Nature does not obey our rules.
 We must keep our eyes and ears open and be aware of what is happening in our microclimate.
 That being said, it is now time to start planting!
 Or, is it?

 Before you start planting….